 Cosmetic dentistry is all about giving you the smile you’ve always wanted.
 While most of the treatments naturally focus on your teeth, sometimes the key to a beautiful smile is actually not your teeth at all, but your gums.

 Do you think your smile is too “gummy”?
 If so, you’re not alone.

 Many people are happy with the shape, appearance, and color of their teeth, but wish their gums could be improved.
-For this, Dr. Farless offers laser gum contouring and reshaping, a state-of-the-art procedure in which a laser is used to sculpt your gums.
+For this, Farless Dental offers laser gum contouring and reshaping, a state-of-the-art procedure in which a laser is used to sculpt your gums.
 It can be the perfect finishing touch to complete your cosmetic dentistry treatments and give you a perfect smile!

 Gum Reshaping in Greensboro NC

 What is Gum Contouring Surgery?